TorstenR/StreamCapture/README.md

 ### Features:
 - Polls the schedule on a configurable schedule searching for keywords (and other info) you've provided
+- Web UI provided to adjust (cancel or add) shows as well as see current status
 - Allows "pre" and "post" minutes to be specified per show.  (e.g. some events potentially have overtime, some don't...)
 - Spawns a separate thread and captures stream using ffmpeg, comlete with seperate log file
 - Works cross platform.  (confirmed on Windows and Mac.
 If you're using on nix...let me know please)